The Difference Between Solid and Engineered Doors

 As solid doors are made of whole intersecting pieces, there is an inherent strength that comes from the construction.
 Solid oak doors are very popular for their strength and durability.
 As one of the most sturdy solid wood doors on the market, they are also an incredibly luxurious and stylish alternative to other doors.

-Solid wood doors are, however, susceptible to environmental changes.
+Solid wood doors are susceptible to environmental changes.
 Variations in humidity and temperature can have detrimental effects on these doors.
 Exposure to factors like these can cause a solid door to warp or bow, making it twist and gradually lose shape.
 Without the correct maintenance, they will no longer fit within its frame.
 This can be detrimental to your security and thermal efficiency.

-Engineered doors, including engineered oak doors, are incredibly sturdy also.
-By having layers of timber rubbing in different directions, an engineered core door is able to evenly distribute any stress applied to it.
-This makes an engineered doors for more stable than its solid wood counterpart.
-This modern construction technique also provides increased thermal insulation.
-Engineered doors are the perfect alternative for improving your home’s thermal efficiency.
+Engineered doors are built with different timber and materials in different parts of the door.
+By having these layers of timber rubbing in different directions, an engineered door is able to evenly distribute any stress applied to it.
+This makes an engineered door more naturally stable than its solid wood counterpart, and ultimately means that there is less overall maintenance to upkeep these doors.

 Solid internal doors and external doors, particularly hardwoods like oak, will always have a premium allure to them.
 There’s an undeniable attraction to products with a solid hardwood construction, but they might not always be the best choice for your project.

 It’s highly likely that an engineered set will out-perform your solid option for less money.
 As building regulations call for better thermal insulation, your final decision could end up being a no brainer.
-With engineered doors less likely to warp than solid doors, there ability to stay tight within their frames help retain your home’s warmth.
+With engineered doors less likely to warp than solid doors, their ability to stay tight within their frames help retain your home’s warmth.

 This isn’t to say that a solid oak door shouldn’t be considered over engineered core doors in some situations.
 If maintained properly, a solid oak door is likely to outlast engineered oak doors and should be considered for a long term investment.